Islamic banking and finance: Wadi'ah and amanah

 Sources disagree over the definition of these two contracts.
 "Often the same words are used by different banks and have different meanings."

-Sometimes wadiah and amanah are used interchangeably.
+Sometimes wadi'ah and amanah are used interchangeably.

-Sources differ over whether Wadiah deposits are simply guaranteed by the bank or must be kept unused with 100% reserve, with another contract – called Wadia yadd ad daman – allowing "rights of disposal" to invest but guaranteeing "repayment of the whole or part" of "current account deposit".
+Sources differ over whether wadi'ah deposits are simply guaranteed by the bank or must be kept unused with 100% reserve, with another type of contract – called wadi'ah yadd ad daman – allowing "rights of disposal" to invest but guaranteeing "repayment of the whole or part" of "current account deposit".